Chest surgery involves removing most of the breast tissue, decreasing the nipple size, and moving the nipples to a more natural location.

 When may I begin scar therapy?

 You may begin scar therapy approximately 8-weeks after surgery.
 You can start simply with scar massage, which involves using shea or cocoa butter and gently massaging the scar.
 You may also try compressive therapy, which involves placing tape over the scars to flatten them out.
-If you feel like you need additional scar care, you may use creams, such as Mederma, or silicone-based gels.
+If you feel like you need additional scar care, you may use creams or silicone-based gels.

 Remember, it can take up to 18 months for a scar to fully mature and fade.